Complete Guide to Garage Floor Coatings (2026)

 • Requires proper surface preparation (critical for success)

-• Cure time varies by chemistry (1-5 days depending on system)
+• Cure time varies by chemistry and temperature (1-5 days depending on system)

 Best For: Residential garages, workshops, commercial shops, industrial applications